UPPMAX/programming_formalisms/docs/social_coding/social_coding.md

 # Social coding

-!!! info "Learning objectives of ''"
+!!! info "Learning objectives of 'Social coding'"

-    -
+    Learners

+    - have an overview of motivations, benefits, but also risks of sharing and reusing code.
+    - know how to identify whether one can use other peoples software.
+    - have a basic understanding of licenses

 ## input